DiRW: Path-Aware Digraph Learning for Heterophily

 \subsection{Path-based Graph Neural Networks}

-PathGNNs offer an effective approach to capture the intricate patterns within graphs by sampling and aggregating information along paths.
-For instance, GeniePath~\cite{liu2019geniepath} introduces an adaptive path layer that intelligently navigates the exploration of both the breadth and depth of the node's receptive fields.
-SPAGAN~\cite{yang2021spagan} delves into the topological information of graphs by leveraging the shortest paths and applying path-based attention mechanisms to obtain node embeddings.
-PathNet~\cite{sun2022beyond} utilizes a maximal entropy-based random walk strategy to capture the heterophily information while preserving valuable structural information.
-RAWGNN~\cite{ijcai22_rawgnn} employs Node2Vec~\cite{Node2vec} to simulate both BFS and DFS, thereby capturing both homophily and heterophily information.
+PathGNNs offer an effective approach to capture the intricate graph patterns by sampling and aggregating information along paths.
+For instance, GeniePath~\cite{liu2019geniepath} introduces an adaptive path layer that navigates the exploration of both the breadth and depth of the node's receptive fields.
+SPAGAN~\cite{yang2021spagan} leverages the shortest paths and applies path-based attention mechanisms to obtain node embeddings.
+PathNet~\cite{sun2022beyond} utilizes a maximal entropy-based random walk strategy to capture the heterophilous and structural information.
+RAWGNN~\cite{ijcai22_rawgnn} employs Node2Vec~\cite{Node2vec} to simulate both BFS and DFS, capturing both homophily and heterophily information.
 PathMLP~\cite{xie2023pathmlp} designs a similarity-based path sampling strategy to capture smooth paths containing high-order homophily.
-The detailed descriptions of PathGNNs can be found in Appendix.~\ref{appendix: Comparison of DiRW with Other PathGNNs}.
-We have also profoundly revealed that PathGNNs can be considered as a generalized and lightweight graph attention network in Appendix.~\ref{app: PathGNN and Graph Attention}.